crate/crate_ruby/CONTRIBUTING.rst

 Contributing to Crate Ruby
 ==========================

-Thanks for considering contributing to crate active record adapter.
+Thanks for considering contributing to the Crate Data Ruby library.

 Reporting an issue